-AT&T Inc. (NYSE:T) stock has had a tough week.
+AT&T Inc. (NYSE:T) stock is having a tough day.
 Actually … T stock has had a tough quarter.

-But the recent announcement that it has lost 90,000 subscribers and that its hopes for a boon of new subscribers from its pending Time Warner Inc (NYSE:TWX) deal may be more optimistic than previously anticipated.
+In its most recent quarter, AT&T announced that it lost 90,000 subscribers and that its hopes for a boon of new subscribers from its pending Time Warner Inc (NYSE:TWX) deal may be more optimistic than previously anticipated.

-That has dropped T stock almost 6% in the past 5 days and almost 15% year-to-date.
+But T stock has dropped almost 2% in the past five days and 5% year-to-date.

 With all the evolution going on in the cable space and the competition in the mobile space, the question becomes, is AT&T stock still a good long-term stock to hold to take advantage of the transition, or is it becoming a dinosaur?

 Is T Stock Dying Off?